Subsidies for low-income families per year. Social support for low-income families

 The cost of living in a constituent entity of the Russian Federation is recalculated every quarter.
 It is characterized by different values for able-bodied persons, pensioners and children.

 NOTE!
-When in a civil marriage, the family will be denied the status of the poor.
-This rule is also extended to those cells where parents have registered a marriage, but live in different territories.
+If the family is in a civil marriage, it will be denied low-income status.
+This rule also applies to those cells where the parents registered the marriage, but live in different territories.

-Upon obtaining the status, federal and regional benefits and payments are due.
-Federal aid is:
+Upon receipt of status, federal and regional benefits and payments are due.
+Federal assistance is:

-• general cash payments in case of pregnancy, birth and upbringing of children under 3 years old;
+• general cash payments in case of pregnancy, birth and raising children under 3 years of age;

-• in the absence of housing or the presence of an apartment in an emergency building, the allocation of living space on the basis of a social tenancy agreement;
+• in the absence of housing or the presence of an apartment in a dilapidated building, allocation of living space on the basis of a social tenancy agreement;

 In addition, social benefits for the poor exist in the field of medical care, namely the provision of free medicines for children.
 Also, these categories of the population have the right to receive legal advice free of charge.

-Recently, social mortgages have been widespread, when discounts are given when making payments for real estate in the first years of raising a child or preferential lending terms are offered for the poor.
+Recently, social mortgages have become widespread, when discounts are given when making payments for real estate in the first years of raising a child or preferential lending conditions are offered for low-income people.

-When confirming the fact of having many children, additional benefits are provided for low-income parents.
+If the fact of having many children is confirmed, additional benefits are provided for low-income parents.

-In addition to federal support, regional authorities are introducing their own programs for the payment of benefits in case of poverty and are developing local benefits for low-income families.
+In addition to federal support, regional authorities are introducing their own programs for payment of benefits in case of poverty and developing local benefits for low-income families.

-Low-income families have benefits when paying utility bills if their expenses under this item exceed the maximum allowable amount set for this.
-According to federal legislation, the amount of the discount for those with low security status is 22%.
-But regional authorities can change this amount and the rules for granting subsidies.
+Low-income families have benefits when paying utility bills if their expenses under this item exceed the maximum allowable amount allowed for this.
+Federal legislation stipulates that the discount for those with low income status is 22%.
+But regional authorities can change this value and the rules for providing subsidies.

-The registration procedure provides for the submission of a package of documentation confirming the fact of an increase in the share of expenses and the establishment of the status of the poor.
-Subsidized funds are designed to reimburse 6 months of housing and communal services payments to the poor.
-After this period, benefits can be used again if all conditions are met.
+The registration procedure involves submitting a package of documentation confirming the fact of an increase in the share of expenses and establishing the status of the poor.
+Subsidized funds are designed to reimburse 6 months of housing and communal services payments for the poor.
+After this period, you can use the benefits again if all conditions are met.

 Cash payments in the regions

-The regions provide for the payment of allowances for children in low-income families.
-Its size is different based on the regulations developed in the subject and its settlements.
+The regions provide for the payment of benefits for children in low-income families.
+Its size varies based on the regulations developed in the subject and its localities.

-• In Moscow, 2,500 rubles are allocated monthly. for children aged 0-1.5 years and 1500 rubles. until they reach the age of 18.
-If additionally, then the payment increases to 2500 rubles.
+• In Moscow, 2,500 rubles are allocated monthly. for children aged 0-1.5 years and 1500 rubles. until they reach 18 years of age.
+If additionally, the payment increases to 2500 rubles.

-• When living in the Moscow region, the mother can already count on a smaller amount - 1115 rubles. when raising children under the age of 7 years and 558 rubles. until reaching adulthood.
-Single mothers in the Moscow region receive an allowance in the amount of 2,228 rubles. for a child aged 3-7 years and 1114 rubles. up to the age of 18 if the family is recognized as low-income.
+• When living in the Moscow region, the mother can already count on a smaller amount - 1115 rubles. when raising children under 7 years of age and 558 rubles. before reaching adulthood.
+Single mothers in the Moscow region receive benefits in the amount of 2,228 rubles. for a child aged 3-7 years and 1114 rubles. up to the age of 18 if the family is recognized as low-income.

-In other subjects of the Russian Federation, social assistance in the form of payments to the poor has been reduced due to the establishment of a reduced subsistence minimum.
-Since the main source of funding for benefits to low-income families is the regional budget, the authorities can independently interrupt the registration procedure and set the transfer deadlines.
+In other regions of the Russian Federation, social assistance in the form of payments to the poor has been reduced due to the establishment of a reduced cost of living.
+Since the main source of financing benefits for low-income families is the regional budget, the authorities can independently interrupt the registration procedure and set the terms of the transfer.

 REFERENCE!
-In most regions, after a child reaches the age of 1.5, the monthly allowance for the poor does not exceed 500 rubles.
-In some areas, 100-200 rubles are assigned.
+In most regions, after a child reaches 1.5 years of age, the monthly allowance for the poor does not exceed 500 rubles.
+In some areas, 100-200 rubles are prescribed.

-In addition to child benefits, the poor can apply for a monthly payment for good nutrition (not in all regions).
+In addition to child benefits, low-income people can receive a monthly payment for nutritious food (not in all regions).
 The following have the right to receive:

 • pregnant women;

-• mothers or fathers involved in the upbringing of children under 3 years of age without attending a kindergarten.
+• mothers or fathers raising children under 3 years of age without attending kindergarten.

-For example, in Voronezh, the amount of payment varies between 1916-4310 rubles. depending on the age of the children.
+For example, in Voronezh the amount of payment ranges from 1916-4310 rubles. depending on the age of the children.
 In Rostov-on-Don, pregnant women are entitled to 454 rubles, and when raising a child under 1 year old, 231 rubles.

-Social benefits paid can be replaced by benefits in kind.
-As a result, local authorities provide a food basket, the cost of which is equal to the amount of cash compensation.
+Social benefits can be replaced by in-kind support.
+As a result, local authorities provide a food basket, the cost of which is equal to the amount of monetary compensation.

-Such support is used in regions where the demographic situation is deteriorating.
-If you have 3 or more children, you can apply for a low-income allowance allocated for the third and subsequent children upon confirmation of status.
+Such support is used in regions where the demographic situation is worsening.
+If you have 3 or more children, you can apply for a benefit for the poor, allocated for the third and subsequent children upon confirmation of status.
 But it is issued until the age of 3 years.

 The regions implementing this program include: